EricKeenan/iceSheetsClimateIC2Tutorial/README.md

 ## Tutorial Creation To Do List
 1. Compile ICESat-2 data product overview materials.
-2. Implement download notebook.
-3. Add Devon's processing tools.
-4. Test on external machine.
+2. Test on external machine.